 You'll need to make sure to have official copies of your high school transcript sent to us from your school.
-If you have taken any college courses, you will need to make sure that those official transcripts are sent as well.
+If you have taken any college courses, those official transcripts should be sent as well.

 Official transcripts must bear either the signature of a school official or the official seal of the school stamped on the transcript.
 A transcript cannot be considered official if it lacks a signature or seal or is labeled as "Issued to Student."

-The best way to insure that your transcript is official is to have your school send the transcripts directly to the Admissions Office by postal mail or, where available, electronically through the College Foundation of North Carolina.
+The best way to insure that your transcript is official is to have your school send the transcripts directly to the Admissions Office by postal mail or electronically through the College Foundation of North Carolina.

 College Exam Test Scores